It's Spring. Why Do I Still Have Mice In My House?

 Brown mouse

 House mice are basically freeloaders.
 Living in nature is too much of a downer, dude.
 That means they live in houses, not nature.
-It just happens to be your house they're living in at the moment.
+It just happens to be the house they're living in at the moment.
 But it doesn't have to be.
-All you have to do is be a lousy host and your guest will leave.
+All you have to do is be a lousy host, and your guests will leave.

 How to be a lousy host for guest mice:

 2. Don't give them snacks.
 Some unwanted guests may even stay if there are snacks around.
 Be sure to clean up crumbs around the toaster, jelly off the counter and all of the tiny things stuck to the kitchen table.
 Clean floor and rugs regularly.
-Don't leave food dishes or have beverages laying around the house, especially overnight.
+Don't leave food, dishes, or beverages lying around the house, especially overnight.
 And don't leave a dry stack of dirty dishes on the counter.
 Stick those dishes in soapy water.
 If mice can find a snack, they'll stick around.

 3. Don't offer your unwanted guest a drink.
 If you have a leaky faucet or pipe, you'll be creating a puddle that mice will enjoy.
 More often, mice will go to the rotted place they chewed their way into the house and get a drink from the liquid there.
 If you have mice in your house, it is important to address the conditions that brought them in.
 Make sure your gutters are undamaged and unobstructed.
 And, make sure they channel water away from your house--not down your walls.
 A wet wall will have rotted areas.
 Moisture is the death of a home.
 Mice could be the wake-up call you need to get motivated on those important home repairs.